 The Ralston Water Treatment Plant was designed to use liquid fluoride as the supplemental fluoride additive.
-Over time, the tank storing the liquid fluoride has developed leaks.
+Over time, the tank storing the liquid fluoride developed leaks.
 Remediation was attempted but was unsuccessful.
 A leaking storage tank creates an unsafe environment for workers at the plant.

 What is the plan to get fluoride back into drinking water?

 The Ralston Water Treatment Plant will be converting from a liquid fluoride system to a powder feed system similar to the system in use at the Arvada Water Treatment Plant.
-Powder feed systems are less prone to complete long term failure.
+Powder feed systems are less prone to long term failure.

 Why is it going to take so long to complete the work?